kubernetes-sigs/descheduler/README.md

 * `RemovePodsHavingTooManyRestarts`
 * `RemoveFailedPods`

+If omitted, the `nodeFit` boolean will default to `false` except for `RemovePodsViolatingNodeAffinity` for which it defaults to `true` due to backwards compatibility reasons.

  If set to `true` the descheduler will consider whether or not the pods that meet eviction criteria will fit on other nodes before evicting them.
 If a pod cannot be rescheduled to another node, it will not be evicted.
 Currently the following criteria are considered when setting `nodeFit` to `true`:
 - A `nodeSelector` on the pod
 - Any `tolerations` on the pod and any `taints` on the other nodes